cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 There are CSR bitfields in the APB advanced timer that control operations of each of the timer modules and their submodules.

-- Set the START bitfield in the REG_TIM[0-3]_CMD to start the Timer and its sub modules input stage, prescaler, updown counter, and comparators.
+- Set the START bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) to start the Timer and its sub modules input stage, prescaler, updown counter, and comparators.
-- Set the STOP bitfield in the REG_TIM[0-3]_CMD to stop/halt/pause the Timer and its sub modules input stage, prescaler, updown counter, and comparators.
+- Set the STOP bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) to stop/halt/pause the Timer and its sub modules input stage, prescaler, updown counter, and comparators.
-- Set the UPDATE bitfield in the REG_TIM[0-3]_CMD to Re-Initialization with the latest CSRs of the Timer and its sub modules, input stage, prescaler, updown counter, and comparators.
+- Set the UPDATE bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) to Re-Initialization with the latest CSRs of the Timer and its sub modules, input stage, prescaler, updown counter, and comparators.
-- Set the RESET bitfield in the REG_TIM[0-3]_CMD to reset the Timer and its submodules input stage, prescaler, updown counter, and comparators.
+- Set the RESET bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) to reset the Timer and its submodules input stage, prescaler, updown counter, and comparators.
-- set the ARM bitfield in the REG_TIM[0-3]_CMD to modify the inputs in the input stage.
+- set the ARM bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) to modify the inputs in the input stage.

 Status configurations:
 ~~~~~~~~~~~~~~~~~~~~~~

 The counter values of all 4 Timers can be read via the following CSR bitfields in the APB advanced timer.

-- Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of the counter maintained by updowncounter for each of the timers.
+- Use the Tx_COUNTER bitfields in the respective REG_TIMx_COUNTER CSR (where x = 0 to 3 for Timer0 to Timer3) to read the values of the counter maintained by updowncounter for each of the timers.